quantus-mitblr/quantum-runner/README.md

 There is a way to save the entire universe before it collapses on itself into a void, and that knowledge must reach the right hands without getting destroyed!
 You're in-charge of carrying the qubit that carries vital data for the operation to the other end of the universe.

 Can you do it?

+## How To Play:

+1. Use the arrow keys to make the qubit go left, right, up and down.
+2. Press 'K' to alternate between wave and particle states.
+3. Avoid lasers and walls.
+4. If there's an observer (eye) in front of a double-slit wall (the white one) remain a particle.
+5. Otherwise, press K to become a wave!

+## Download the zip file in the repository to play the game!
+Developer's Note: The tutorial is currently buggy.
+Please proceed to directly play the game.